If you suggest that smiling can make someone feel happier, then y... | Study Prep in Pearson+

 1

-Understand the concept being tested: The question is about the idea that facial expressions can influence emotional experiences.
+Step 1: Understand the concept of the facial feedback hypothesis, which suggests that facial expressions can influence emotional experiences.
+For example, smiling can actually make a person feel happier.

-Recall the key theories of emotion: James-Lange theory suggests emotions result from physiological responses; Cannon-Bard theory proposes simultaneous emotion and physiological response; Schachter-Singer two-factor theory involves physiological arousal plus cognitive labeling.
+Step 2: Review the other theories listed to differentiate them: the Cannon-Bard theory proposes that emotions and physiological responses occur simultaneously, not influenced by facial expressions.

-Identify which theory specifically states that facial expressions themselves can influence emotions, such as smiling making someone feel happier.
+Step 3: Consider the Schachter-Singer two-factor theory, which emphasizes that emotion is based on physiological arousal and cognitive labeling, rather than facial expressions alone.

 Watch next